-Michelle Owen graduated from the Entertainment Business Management Program at Metalworks Institute in 2014.
+Michelle Owen graduated from the Entertainment Business Management Diploma Program at Metalworks Institute in 2014.
 Shortly after graduating, Michelle secured a job at Black Box, a record label, management and publishing company based in Mississauga, as an executive assistant.

 Just recently, Michelle transitioned from executive assistant to label services, and continues to work as the company’s full-time grant writer.
 Her varied duties include creating and executing marketing plans, overseeing artist social media pages, and helping with assorted day-to-day tasks.